jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 *The top command finds the most common values of a given field in the result set.
 By default, output displays in table format, and returns top 10 results.
 Automatically returns count and percent columns.
 Common constraints: limit, countfield, showperc. top command with limit=20 is automatically added to your search string when you click Top values in a field window.*

-- Display the most common value of a given field
+- Display the most common values of a given field

 ```
 index=security sourcetype=linux_secure (fail* OR invalid) | top src_ip